Tanneheemsbergen/NLRail/functions/algorithms/README.md

 Because of the formula, a higher percentage of travelled connections and a lower total amount of minutes leads to a higher K-value.
 By our greedy algorithm choosing the shortest route, and thus the lowest minutes, we thought we could optimize the p, while minimizing the Min.

 # Hillclimber
+## Random
-Our hillclimber starts with making a random solution.
-From this solution, the K-value gets calculated.
-When this is done, one of the tracks of the solution gets randomly chosen and using our random, a new track gets made.
-The K-value is determined again after this.
-If the K-value of the new solution is higher than the K-value of the old solution, the solution gets replaced.
-The algoithm does this 15000 times.
+The hill climber first makes with the random algoritmme a solution.
+The quality of this solution gets calculated.
+Then it takes a random track from the solution and changes this with another random track and swaps this track with the track that got taken out of the solution.
+The quality of the new solution gets calulated, if the quality is higher than the quality from the first solution, the solution gets replaced with the new one.
+The algorithm does this a certain amount of times.

-We also made a greedy hillclimber, which essentially does the same, but instead of a random track, it creates a greedy track.
+## Greedy
+Instead of taking a random solution it creates a solution with the greedy algorithm.
+The track that is swapped is also created with the greedy algorithm.

-# Simulating Annealing
+# Simulated annealing
+The simulated annealing algorithm is also based on the hill climber.
+But instead of taking always the option with the highest quality it sometimes also accept solution that have a lower quality.
+This could make sure it does not stay in a local optimum.